 Celebrate your dog’s birthday in Waterford

 The very cute Casey Jones went on his holidays to Dunmore East and had a ball.
-Casey’s owner tells us there’s lots of dog friendly places to eat including The Lemon Tree, the Bay Café, and The Strand Inn.
-The Dunmore East Cliff Walk was a big hit with Casey, and the nearby hidden coves and sea caves are perfect for a splash around.
+Casey’s owner tells us there’s lots of dog-friendly places to eat including the Bay Café, and The Strand Inn.
+The Waterford Estuary Coastal Path was a big hit with Casey, and the nearby hidden coves and sea caves are perfect for a splash around.

 Discover Ireland tip: Visit Loko in Waterford City where there’s an entire floor dedicated to dogs.
 If it happens to be around your dog’s birthday, call in advance for they also organise puppy friendly parties.